Contact a Lawyer

 The da Vinci Surgical System has been linked to a number of complications and patient deaths, which may have been caused by surgical mistakes from insufficient training or by the machine’s design.

-STATUS OF DA VINCI SURGICAL SYSTEM LAWSUITS: Potential claims are being reviewed by lawyers for individuals who have been injured or lost loved ones due to problems following robotic surgery with the Da Vinci Surgical System.
+STATUS OF DA VINCI SURGICAL SYSTEM LAWSUITS: Potential claims have been pursued by individuals who have been injured or lost loved ones due to problems following robotic surgery with the Da Vinci Surgical System.
+As of May 2015, most claims have settled or lawyers are no longer accepting cases for new injuries.

 MANUFACTURER: Intuitive Surgical, Inc.